radanalyticsio/oshinko-s2i/test/e2e/README.md

 ## Adding Tests

 New end-to-end tests should be added in specific subdirectories under `test/e2e`, grouped by functionality.

-For example, to add a directory of tests that exercise the oshinko S2I templates you might add `test/e2e/templates`.
-Since the test runner is oriented toward subdirectories, you might create a subdirectory for the java template tests in `test/e2e/templates/java`.

 Any non end-to-end tests should be added under `test` in a different subdirectory.
 They should be given their own make target and perhaps their own test runner.
 The `e2e` subdirectory is specifically for live end-to-end tests against a full